Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Abstract

 \section{Abstract}

-TEM (Transmission Electron Microscopy) is a powerful tool for imaging material structure and characterizing material chemistry.
+Transmission Electron Microscopy (TEM) is a powerful tool for imaging material structure and characterizing material chemistry.
 Recent advances in data collection technology for TEM have enabled high-volume and high-resolution data collection at a microsecond frame rate.
-This challenge requires the development of new data processing tools, including image analysis, feature extraction, and streaming data processing techniques.
-In this paper, we highlight a few areas that have benefited from combining signal processing and statistical analysis with data collection capabilities in TEM and present a future outlook in opportunities of integrating signal processing with automated TEM data analysis.
+Taking advantage of these advances in data collection rates requires the development and application of data processing tools, including image analysis, feature extraction, and streaming data processing techniques.
+In this paper, we highlight a few areas in materials science that have benefited from combining signal processing and statistical analysis with data collection capabilities in TEM and present a future outlook on opportunities of integrating signal processing with automated TEM data analysis.

 {\bf Keywords:} Electron microscopy, image analysis, correlation analysis, change-point detection.